Burlington, Vermont

 Statewide Programs, Policies, and Strategies

-By combining innovative municipal programs and statewide partnerships, Vermont and its largest city Burlington are creating a comprehensive framework for achieving ambitious climate goals, spearheading a utility transition, and working to ensure that no residents are left behind.
+By combining innovative municipal programs and statewide partnerships, Vermont and its largest city, Burlington, are creating a comprehensive framework to spearhead the utility transition toward building decarbonization and ensure no residents are left behind in achieving ambitious climate goals.